IvanovEV92/IvanovEV92/README.md

 Besides programming, I am keen on football⚽, computer games🎮 and music🎧.

-My goal for 2021 - to completely change the specialization of work and .
+My goal for 2021 - to completely change the specialization of work.

 ---